testpatchesorg/qubership-workflow-hub/README.md

 The action to check PRs/issues comments on profany words.

-> More info about underlying GitHub action can be found here [profanity-filter](https://github.com/IEvangelist/profanity-filter)
+> More info about underlying GitHub Action can be found here [profanity-filter](https://github.com/IEvangelist/profanity-filter)

 To add the profanity filter into your repository just copy the [prepared file](https://github.com/Netcracker/.github/blob/main/workflow-templates/profanity-filter.yaml) into `.github/workflows` directory of your repository.